to-ton/One-STI/README.md

 ## Description:
 >One STI on default hide your grade records if you have unsettled balance.
-**the point of this project is to reverse engineer it and create a modified version to show all grade records even with unsettled balance.✨**
+**the point of this project is to reverse engineer it and create a modified version to show all grade records for unsettled accounts.✨**

 Unlocked hidden grades for unsettled accounts.
 *screenshots:*